 Coloma is a short drive from Sacramento at the base of the Sierra Nevada mountains.
 You can hop on a raft to spot river otters along the American River with one of several companies in the area.

-While visiting Coloma and the American River, keep in mind that it is fed directly by snowmelt from the Sierra Nevada.
+While visiting Coloma and the American River, remember that it is fed directly by snowmelt from the Sierra Nevada.
 As a result, water temperatures can get pretty cold here, even during the summer heat.

 Snake River, Jackson, Wyoming